geoopt/geoopt/.github/PULL_REQUEST_TEMPLATE/new_manifold.md

     Add this test case to `unary_case_base` in that file.

 - [ ] Create a simple convergence test to fogure out if there are any potential numerical issues in implementation as done in [stiefel case](https://github.com/geoopt/geoopt/blob/master/tests/test_rsgd.py)
+- [ ] And do not forget mention the PR in the [CHANGELOG.rst](https://github.com/geoopt/geoopt/blob/master/CHANGELOG.rst)